Wild on the Beach

-Wild on the Beach is a 1965 beach party film directed by Maury Dexter and starring Frankie Randall, Sherry Jackson, Gayle Caldwell, and Jackie Miller.
-It is notable for the musical acts showcased onscreen, being the film debut of Sonny & Cher in particular.
+Wild on the Beach is a 1965 American beach party film directed by Maury Dexter and starring Frankie Randall, Sherry Jackson, Gayle Caldwell, and Jackie Miller.
+It was written by Harry Spalding based on a story by Hank Tani.
+It is notable for the musical acts showcased onscreen, including the film debut of Sonny & Cher.
 It is one of the few films in the genre to be filmed in black and white.

 Although some sources state that the film was also released under the title Beach House Party, to date no prints or posters have surfaced with such a title.
+The RCA single "Yellow Haired Woman," by Frankie Randall (RCA Victor – 45-8587) refers to the movie being titled "Wild Beach Weekend."

 Plot

-Co-ed Lee Sullivan (Sherry Jackson), a student at an unnamed California college, inherits a house on the beach from her late uncle.
+Co-ed Lee Sullivan, a student at an unnamed California college, inherits a house on the beach from her late uncle.
 She wants to use the building as a boarding house for girls, thus both alleviating the student housing shortage and financing her education.

-Meanwhile, Adam Miller (Frankie Randall) plans to turn the beach house into a boys' boarding house, claiming that he received permission to do so while Lee's uncle was still alive.
+Meanwhile, Adam Miller plans to turn the beach house into a boys' boarding house, claiming that he received permission to do so while Lee's uncle was still alive.
 Adam secretly files first for an off-campus housing permit, and the boys take up residence in the house.
 Lee also receives a permit, and naturally, problems develop when both male and female students decide to co-habitate – this administrative mix-up also makes for much ducking and dodging of the university authorities.

 In spite of being at odds with each other, a romance blossoms between Lee and Adam.